timvisee/timvisee.com/content/about.md

 zenn_hide_header_meta = true
 +++

-Hello there, I'm Tim!
-I live in Holland 🇳🇱, and am currently in my twenties.
-My everyday passion is to develop awesome high-quality software to make life a little better.
+Tim here!
+A Holland 🇳🇱, based developer who enjoys creating awesome, high-quality software that makes your everyday web and computing experience better.

-I prefer to make software free and open-source, because I believe it's important to allow anybody to inspect, modify, improve, contribute and verify it without restrictions.
-I also contribute to various other open projects as well.
+I prefer to make software free and open-source.
+It's important to allow anybody to inspect, modify, improve, contribute and verify without restrictions.
+Just like I enjoy doing for external projects.

+{{ fit_image(path="about/me.png", url="/about/me.png", height=500) }}

 See the [Me on the web](@/about.md#me-on-the-web) section below for a comprehensive overview of my online profiles.